 His debut album Where We Come From cemented him as a global star with a knack for crafting larger projects, setting a new standard for dancehall, and leaving hits “Everything Nice” and “Love Yuh Bad” in its trail.
 Since the album, he has been in demand for features the world over, from Jamie XX to J Hus, Gorillaz to Davido, sampled by Drake and Rihanna and in 2016 he made clash history with his legendary victory as part of Mixpak’s Red Bull Culture Clash team.

-Now Popcaan looks out at a pop landscape he helped to create, ready to take his place as the biggest Caribbean artists of his generation.
-A hyperlocal voice operating on a worldwide scale, he is a true modern artist, innovative, restless, and as he would put it – unruly.
+A hyperlocal voice operating on a worldwide scale, Popcaan is a true modern artist, innovative, restless, and as he would put it – unruly.